smlhelp/book/src/concepts/lazy.md

 # Lazy Evaluation
+_By Len Huang, Cooper Pierce, and Brandon Wu, January 2021_

 In programming languages, there's a few different strategies by which arguments of a function call are evaluated.
 One you should be familiar with is **_eager_**